Biltmore Country Club An Honest Review

 Honey Lake is a few blocks away from our home, and on that lake sits the Biltmore Country Club.
-Every morning I walk by the country club it reminds me of Kellerman’s Resort from Dirty Dancing.
+Every morning I walk by the country club, it reminds me of Kellerman’s Resort from Dirty Dancing.

-We toured the facility, and I thought, okay, the kids are going to love this.
-They can hang out at the Biltmore beach club and the pool, their friends are here, plus, The Boy will finally get to fish that lake.
+We toured the facility, and I thought, okay, the kids will love this.
+They can hang out at the Biltmore beach club and the pool; their friends are here, plus, The Boy will finally get to fish that lake.
 The staff was extremely friendly, and while touring the grounds, the gentlemen golfing were welcoming – notice how I say the men were nice?
 Ya, we’ll get to that.
 Anyhoo, they kept saying, “you’re going to love it here!”
 Okay, maybe this weird artsy girl is country club material.
 My takeaway was the people here are not as intimidating as I thought they would be.

 Throughout my childhood, I had a few memorable moments of rejection.
 In elementary school, I was BFFs with Jenny Z – that is until Jenny S. moved to town.
-In 4th grade, the 2 Jennys passed me a note before recess, “3 is a crowd and you can’t play with us anymore”.
+In 4th grade, the 2 Jennys passed me a note before recess, “3 is a crowd, and you can’t play with us anymore”.
 I was crushed and felt like an outsider.